Need Help Choosing?

-Others have complained of pretty but inflexible templates, along with an interface lacking in intuitiveness and usability.
-Frequent complaints along these lines have dragged Squarespace’s average customer rating on Trustpilot down to 2.2 out of 10.
+Others have complained of attractive but inflexible templates, along with an interface lacking in intuitiveness and usability.
+More unsettling are the reports from users of unexpected and unwarranted charges from Squarespace appearing on their credit card bill.
+Frequent complaints along these lines have dragged Squarespace’s average customer rating on Trustpilot down to 2.3 out of 10.
 Not good – though there are a few satisfied customer reports in there.

 Positive Reviews and Testimonials

 - Excellent style editor

 Squarespace can be best described in two words: functional beauty.
 It doesn’t take much effort to create a striking and visually appealing website with this software.
 Squarespace makes it possible, easy, and fun to build websites that are both effective and memorable, and that says a lot about the program’s overall thoughtful design.